-All of the following bacteria can cause foodborne illness EXCEPT: | Study Prep in Pearson+
+All of the following bacteria can cause foodborne illness except: | Study Prep in Pearson+

 Step 1: Understand the question is asking to identify which bacterium does NOT cause foodborne illness among the listed options.

-Step 2: Review the characteristics of each bacterium: Salmonella enterica, Escherichia coli O157:H7, and Listeria monocytogenes are well-known foodborne pathogens that cause illness through contaminated food.
+Step 2: Review the characteristics of each bacterium: Salmonella enterica, Campylobacter jejuni, and Escherichia coli O157:H7 are well-known pathogens that cause foodborne illnesses.

-Step 3: Recognize that Streptococcus pneumoniae is primarily a respiratory pathogen causing pneumonia and other infections, not typically associated with foodborne illness.
+Step 3: Recognize that Lactobacillus acidophilus is generally considered a beneficial bacterium, commonly found in probiotics and used in food fermentation, and is not associated with causing foodborne illness.

-Step 4: Compare the typical modes of transmission and diseases caused by each bacterium to confirm which one does not fit the foodborne illness category.
+Step 4: Compare the roles of each bacterium in relation to food safety, noting that the first three are pathogenic while Lactobacillus acidophilus is not.

-Step 5: Conclude that Streptococcus pneumoniae is the exception because it does not cause foodborne illness, unlike the other listed bacteria.
+Step 5: Conclude that Lactobacillus acidophilus is the exception because it does not cause foodborne illness, unlike the other listed bacteria.

 Watch next